Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: The non-monotone case

-\begin{remark} In \cite[Section 4.7]{FOOOtoricMS}, Fukaya--Oh--Ohta--Ono factor their isomorphism $\ks$ through Hochschild cohomology via a closed--open map, denoted by $\widehat{q}$.
+\begin{Remark} In \cite[Section~4.7]{FOOOtoricMS}, Fukaya--Oh--Ohta--Ono factor their isomorphism $\ks$ through Hochschild cohomology via a closed-open map, denoted by $\widehat{q}$.
 However, they work over $\Lambda_{\geq 0}$, whereas for the generation criterion one must work over $\Lambda$.
-For example, their $\widehat{q}$ is injective on the whole of $\QH^*(X; \Lambda_{\geq 0})$, regardless of which toric fibre one is looking at, whilst for split-generation and injectivity of $\CO_{\LL}$ one must choose a specific toric fibre for each summand of $\QH^*(X)$. \end{remark}
+For example, their $\widehat{q}$ is injective on the whole of $\QH^*(X; \Lambda_{\geq 0})$, regardless of which toric fibre one is looking at, whilst for split-generation and injectivity of $\CO_{\LL}$ one must choose a specific toric fibre for each factor of $\QH^*(X)$. \end{Remark}